VincentLa/GeorgiaTech/cse6250/bigbox/project/README.md

 ## Downloading and Uploading Data
 Note, the data comes from MIMIC III.
 More information can be found here: https://physionet.org/works/MIMICIIIClinicalDatabase/files/

+Note that, we also put "test" data from MIMIC III into the [data](./data) directory.
+These are essentially the top 100 rows from each of the MIMIC III file just for test submission purposes.

 ## Useful Docker Commands
 Runs a docker container with options represent in a YAML config
 ```